-Fiordland is famous for its excellent hunting opportunities, and Southern Lakes Helicopters are able to help you plan your dream hunting trip.
+Fiordland and Aoraki/MtCook National Park are famous for their excellent hunting opportunities, and Southern Lakes Helicopters are able to help you plan your dream hunting trip.
 Our experienced staff can offer advice on all aspects of the trip, and we are able to offer competitive prices using locally-based, highly experienced pilots.

 Fiordland National Park provide a wide range of hunting opportunities.
 Our pilots are happy to share their local knowledge to make your trip as successful as possible.
 Permits are required for hunting in the National Park and these are available from the Department of Conservation.